scikit-bio/scikit-bio/doc/README.md

 This directive tells Sphinx that other classes, functions, etc. that we will reference are located in the ```bipy.core.example``` module.

 Next, include a more detailed description of the module.
+For example:

+    This module consists of several example classes and functions to illustrate the bipy documentation system.

 Following that, list any classes, functions, and exceptions that you'd like documentation generated for.
-Note that you do *not* need to include every single class, function, or exception that are defined in the module.
+Note that you do *not* need to include every single class, function, or exception that is defined in the module.
 Only include objects that should be exposed as part of the public API.

 For example: